-Students on trimesters who are ineligible at the beginning of the school year may gain eligibility by passing five subjects (1/2 credit) or three blocks (one credit per block) or the equivalent the first trimester.
-Those students will be eligible to participate in athletics when school resumes on or after January 1 of that school year.
+Students on trimesters who are ineligible at the beginning of the school year may gain eligibility by earning a passing grade in five classes or three blocks or the equivalent by the end of the first trimester.
+These students will be eligible to participate in athletics when school resumes on or after January 1 of that school year.